charlax/professional-programming/README.md

 - [Checklist - The A11Y Project](https://www.a11yproject.com/checklist/) for accessibility
 - [DevTools Tips](https://devtoolstips.org/)
 - [67 Weird Debugging Tricks Your Browser Doesn't Want You to Know](https://alan.norbauer.com/articles/browser-debugging-tricks)
+- [Web Browser Engineering](https://browser.engineering/index.html): this book explains, building a basic but complete web browser, from networking to JavaScript, in a couple thousand lines of Python.
 - [Things you forgot (or never knew) because of React](https://joshcollinsworth.com/blog/antiquated-react)

 ### Writing (communication, blogging)